-Three times a year, ordained Dharma Teacher, Jan Cook, offers classes and practice sessions for our growing practice community.
+Three times a year, ordained Dharma Teacher, Jan Cook offers classes and practice sessions for our growing practice community.
 She is ordained in a Tibetan lineage, but embraces all paths as foundation for her teaching.
 Jan offers Beginning, Deepening and Ongoing Meditation classes.
 The current schedule, rates and registration can be found here.

 These weekly meetings involve a brief check in, meditation, and a study of Buddhist philosophy and practice.
 The bulk of the meeting is devoted to a detailed discussion based on a Buddhist book chosen by the group.
 Discussion often involves personal life reflections.
 The groups are limited in size to facilitate discussion.
 When the groups are full, names are taken for a waiting list and if there is enough interest, a new group may be formed.
 Please contact the facilitator for more information.